cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

 ## Integration tests

-### Fixing existing ones
+### Fixing existing tests

 You have introduced a new field and a new event.
-So you first have to fix your existing tests:
+Therefore you have to fix your existing tests:

 1. [Add `Token: sdk.DefaultBondDenom,`](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/msg_server_create_game_test.go#L16) when creating a game.
 2. [Add `Token: "stake",`](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/msg_server_create_game_test.go#L78) when verifying a stored game.
 3. [Add `{Key: "Token", Value: "stake"},`](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/msg_server_create_game_test.go#L135) when verifying the attributes of the creation event.
 4. [Change `createEventCount = 8`](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/keeper_integration_test.go#L19) to account for the new attribute of the creation event.
 5. [Change the expected gas](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/msg_server_create_game_test.go#L152) used where you measured it.
-Having to do this change by looking at the error message is perhaps an indication that these gas tests are unwelcome.
+Having to do this change by looking at the error message may indicate that these gas tests are unwelcome.

 ### Preparation

-With this out of the way, it is time to add a test whereby players wager and play with two different tokens.
-Start with preparing your setup to accommodate different tokens:
+With this out of the way, you will add a test whereby players wager and play with two different tokens.
+Start by preparing your setup to accommodate different tokens:

-1. Although not a must, you can define a reusable foreign denomination, and Alice, Bob and Carol's initial balances in them.
+1. Although not essential, you can define a reusable foreign denomination and Alice, Bob, and Carol's initial balances in them.
 Make them **sufficiently different** in value from those of `"stake"` so that one cannot be confused with the other:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/keeper_integration_test.go#L32-L35]
     const(